Written by: Katie Carter, PharmD, BCPS, IU Simon Cancer Center

 Patient Centered Activities:

-- Administration: can be taken with or without food at the same time twice each day.
-Can be taken at the same time as the capecitabine in the regimen
+- Administration: can be taken with or without food at the same time twice each day and at the same time as the capecitabine in the regimen

 - Storage: store at room temperature in the original bottle; do not remove desiccant from bottle.
 Once the bottle is opened, medication should be used within 3 months